-We have performed experiments with around 100 images and 350 actual shapes.
-Each shape is stored on the average approximately 12 times resulting in a shape base populated with 3000 normalized shapes.
+times resulting in a shape base populated with 3000 normalized shapes.
 The total number of vertices was n = 30000.
-The distribution of the vertices was not uniform because of the specialized nature of the images (see Figure 3).
+The distribution of the vertices was not uniform because of the specialized nature of the images (see Fig. 8).

-In the experiments we used $\alpha=0.15$, $\beta=0.15$ and $\gamma(n)=5\log_2 n$.
-The initial estimation of K_ε was usually very close to the actual number of vertices that fell in the envelope.
-In the case of Figure 4, we started with an initial estimation of 244 for K_ε which gave an $\epsilon_1=0.0030$ with an actual 180 vertices inside the envelope.
-In this case we obtain immediately a best match with cost c=0.0013.
-Similarly in the case of Figure 5, we find a best match with the first iteration with slightly larger cost c=0.0792 since two edges of the matched shapes are partially outside the envelope.
-Finally, in Figure 6 we find a best match after a second refinement iteration; in this case, the returned shape for a triangular query shape is a polygon with 10 vertices that has a cost around c=0.0008.
+In the experiments we used $\alpha = 0.15$, $\beta = 0.15$ and $\gamma(n) = 5 \log_2 n$.
+The initial estimation of K{ε} was usually very close to the actual number of vertices that fell in the envelope.
+In the case of Fig. 9, we find a best match with the first iteration with cost c = 0.079221 since two edges of the matched shapes are partially outside the envelope.
+Note that all shapes are normalized so that their diameters are have length 1.
+Thus a cost of this size roughly denotes an average difference of about 8% of the query's actual size between the query and matched shape.
+Finally, in Fig. 10 we find a best match after a second refinement iteration; in this case, the returned shape for a triangular query shape is a polygon with 10 vertices that has a cost around c = 0.0008492, indicating an average distance of about 0.08% of the query's actual size.
 Even though the vertices are not uniformly distributed in the lune, the algorithm behaves as expected in terms of number of iterations and time complexity.